Moving to New York City: 12 Things That Make NYC A Great Place to Live

 Living in New York City, NY

-New York City might be world-famous, but there are still many things the average person doesn't know about moving here.
+It might be world-famous, but there are still many things the average person doesn't know when it comes to discerning if New York City is a good place to live.
 With five completely unique boroughs, moving to NYC promises a lifestyle unlike anywhere else in the world.
-Everything is within easy reach in New York City.
-Abundant job opportunities, the country's biggest school district, and an incredible public transportation system make the city an inspiring melting pot of business, culture, entertainment, and more.
+Everything is within easy reach in the City of New York.
+Abundant job opportunities, the country's biggest school district, and an incredible public transportation system make the city an inspiring melting pot of business, culture, entertainment, and more, and these are some of the many reasons to move to NYC.
 Are you dreaming about moving to New York?
 Here's how you can make it a reality.

 Tips for Moving to New York City

-At first glance, moving to New York City may seem daunting.
+Though it may seem daunting to move, rest assured that New York City is a great place to live.
 With five distinct boroughs and hundreds of neighborhoods to choose from, prospective residents frequently suffer information overload during the beginning stages of research.
 Having local insight can make moving to the big city easy and exciting.

 Get Ready for the Cost of Living